 That last parting smile from the King golem.
 No matter how badly screwed-up he'd turned out to be, he knew the golems had found a savior from bondage in Dorfl after all, and was glad.

 More with their savior.
-He decided he would free his fellow golems...by working, hard, for days on end until he could afford to buy one and give it to itself.
+He decided he would free his fellow golems...by working hard, for days on end until he could afford to buy one and give it to itself.
 Then they would work hard, for days on end until they could afford one more.
-They would, without ruining anyone's day, breaking any laws or dropping any blood become free...by purchase.
+They would, without ruining anyone's day, breaking any laws or spilling a single drop of blood, become free... by their own hand.

-The image of the golems trying to bring someone back to life by putting a scroll with words on into their mouth always makes me tear up.
+The image of the golems trying desperately to bring someone back to life by copying their own chem and slipping it in the dying man's mouth always makes me tear up.
 Even worse, the person who has to explain it to them is the dying man himself.

 ''We don't work like that...we make our own..."